 Safety and security

-Due to the very high prevalence of HIV/AIDS, victims of violent crime, including rape, are strongly encouraged to seek immediate medical assistance.
+- Due to the prevalence of HIV/AIDS, if you are a victim of violent crime, including rape, seek immediate medical assistance.

 Civil unrest and political tension

 Demonstrations and other large public gatherings could turn violent.

 - Avoid protests, demonstrations and other large gatherings.